Arpita-deb/Salifort_motors_HR_analytics/README.md

 ## Tools used:
 1. Excel - for initial data cleaning
 2. Python - for Exploratory Data Analysis and building machine learning model
-3. Powerpoint - to create Project Proposal and executive summary
+3. Google Slides - to create Project Proposal and executive summary

 ## Methodologies used:
 1. Exploratory Data Analysis